GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/saml/inbound-saml-passport.md

 }
 ```

-In above snippet replace "idp1" with the name of IDP for which IDP configuration needed to be added.
-It has following keys:
+In above snippet replace `idp1` with the name of the IDP for which the IDP configuration is needed.
+It has the following keys:

 		- `entryPoint` is mandatory field which is identity provider entry point is the address to authenticate through SAML SSO.
 		- `issuer` is mandatory field which is issuer string supply to identity provider.